mojganghodsi/CSMS/Readme.md

 In last commit all the tests were successfully passed, and in my IDEA, tests were run by 92% code coverage.

+you also can generate code coverage report by runing mvn test, and see the html report under target,site, jacoco directory.

 ## Deployment

 Docker image is built, by running the ci.yaml script.
 It will be done automaticaly with each push on repository.
 Self-host option is available for future deployment cases.